Mikaela/shell-things/etc/pipewire/media-session.d/README.md

 ## USB headset volume problem

-2021-06-14: These files shouldn't even exist, the solution below is wrong, marking the headset as "Pro-audio" in pavucontrol Settings tab is enough to fix it.
+2021-06-14: These files shouldn't even exist, the solution below is wrong, marking the headset as "Pro-audio" in pavucontrol Settings tab and adjusting one from `alsamixer` is enough to fix it.

+In `alsamixer` having it as pro-audio exposes the sound card in F6 known as *Logitech USB Headset* and there I see two siliders, *Headphone* and *Mic*, *Headphone* can apparently be 100 and *Mic* muted when not in use to avoid it echoing back.

 * * * * *